BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 **Allowed values:** String.
 Name of an entity or output of a previous operation.

-Below we show an example of a readout function which first computes the *dot_product* between nodes of type *entity1* and *entity2*\ , respectively.
-Then, the result of each of these operations are passed to a *Neural Network* that compute the prediction.
+Below we show an example of a readout function that first computes the *dot_product* between nodes of type *entity1* and *entity2*, respectively.
+Then, the result of each of these operations is passed to a *Neural Network* that computes the prediction.

 .. code-block:: yaml